Mark Lee is a professional speaker, author and mentor.

 May 2016 – Mark presented 5 talks at Accountex this year and one of these immediately led to him being invited to be a judge at the 2016 British Accountancy Awards.

-January 2016 – Two new weekly rankings of online influencers were published at the start of 2016 and Mark has consistently been among the top 5 on both lists: Speakers’ Power 100, and Providers & Suppliers to UK Financial Advisers Power 100
+January 2016 – Two new weekly rankings of online influencers were published at the start of 2016 and Mark was consistently among the top 5 on both lists: Speakers’ Power 100, and Providers & Suppliers to UK Financial Advisers Power 100

 December 2015 – Mark was identified by ICAEW as one of the top 3 ‘most influential’ chartered accountants online. #ICAEWROAR

 January 2015 – Mark was voted, by readers of economia magazine, the second most influential blogger and tweeter in the area of finance and accountancy.
 His klout score has long been 78 (out of 100).
 Only celebrities tend to have scores above 80